Going on holiday with your pet? Tips and advice

 Your dog's safety in the car

-Special seatbelts are available for dogs, so that you can comfortably and responsibly transport your pet.
-Never attach this seatbelt to a collar (in relation to a possible trauma to the neck area when you brake harshly or have an accident), but instead always attach it to a sturdy harness.
-For cats and small dogs, a crate, travel basket or transport box can be a good solution.
-In addition, dogs can also be placed safely behind a dog guard in the boot of the car.
+Special dog seat belts are available for dogs, so that you can comfortably and responsibly transport your pet.
+Never attach this seat belt to a collar (in relation to a possible trauma to the neck area when you brake harshly or have an accident), but instead always attach it to a sturdy harness.
+For cats and small dogs, a dog crate, travel basket or transport box can be a good solution.

 Dealing with the heat

 In summer, your pet may be at risk of overheating.
 This can be caused by a lack of shade or an excessively hot environment (such as a parked car on a hot summer day).
 Dog breeds with short noses (such as French/English Bulldogs and Pugs) are at a higher risk of overheating.
 The consequences of overheating can be very serious.
 Dogs cannot sweat and can only lose their body heat through the soles of their paws and by panting.
 When a dog overheats, it will start panting to release body heat.
 Due to the exertion caused by panting, the dog's body heat will actually rise further.
 It is therefore very important when you go on holiday to a warm country that you pay close attention to your dog and give it plenty of opportunities to cool down.

 On hot days, it is important that your pet can lie down in a shaded area on a cool surface with plenty of drinking water.
 Avoid long walks in warm countries and ensure that the dog can swim to cool down where possible.
 It is also important that you provide your car with plenty of refreshment during your car journey.
 For example, offer your dog fresh water regularly (bring it along in a cooler bag).
 Never leave your dog alone in the car!